49. Offer fruits and jellies.

 UPDATE from June 3, 2023:

 Rehabbers are taking in hummingbirds covered in grape jelly.
-I’m now recommending against ALL jelly feeding except during extremely cold spring migrations, but NOT in feeders that hummingbirds might be enticed to visit.
+I’m now recommending against ALL jelly feeding except during extremely cold spring migrations, and never EVER in feeders that hummingbirds might be enticed to visit.
 More information on this blogpost.

 UPDATE from April 2007:

 More discussion about this topic, with some serious warnings against feeding jelly from an internist (human, not avian) and someone who works with animal nutrition on captive birds, is on my blog post from April 9, 2007.
 Those comments need to be taken with the usual grain of salt.
-The internist really has no clue about avian physiology—birds don’t have any such thing as a “satiety gland.”
-And the animal park handler deals with captive birds, which have no choices in food other than what is provided.
+The internist really has no clue about avian physiology—migrating birds who need to pack on body fat and carbs don’t have any such thing as a “satiety gland.”
+And the animal park handler deals with captive birds, who have no choices in food other than what is provided.
 Even when I’ve had birds feeding most voraciously on jelly during frigid days during migration, I could observe them taking wild foods, too.
 The truth about jelly is somewhere between it being an ideal everyday food for birds and it being toxic.

 I looked up the article I wrote for Birder’s World magazine, for the April 2005 issue, “Birds with a Sweet Beak.”
 In it, they used my photo of “Jelly Belly,” and I’m very clear about hazards of jelly.
 Indeed, Chuck Hagner, the editor, wrote in his From the Editor column, “We asked our friend Laura Erickson to tell what she’s learned about using fruit, nectar, and other high-carb treats to attract songbirds.
 Her advice: Don’t put out too much grape jelly.”
 Anyone who might claim that I “push” jelly-feeding is flat-out wrong.